Moving Tips for Getting Organized

 - WEATHER CONDITIONS - Portland has been known to be rainy so have weather preparations handy if needed.

-Moving Tips for Moving with Children
+Moving Tips for Moving with Children in Portland

 - GET EXCITED - Get a children's book on moving for smaller kids.
 Consider “The Berenstain Bears’ Moving Day.”